jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 If the players are able to subvert all of the various threats to the circle, Verns will still be subject to some rioting but the Circle will largely be safe and the `Septimus' Escape` outcome will occur.

+Regardless of the outcome, Rhys will ask the players to stay at the garrison rather than the inn they were previously staying at.

 ### Events
 Below is a listing of some random encounters which can occur during a revolt.
 As the players explore Verns during the revolt roll to determine events.